RaymonDev/SnippetsVault/CONTRIBUTE.md

 Please note that the pull request should include a description of the changes and why you think they should be included.

+## Things To Do

+There are many areas you can contribute to.
+Here are a few suggestions:

+### Add subsections for specific languages and domains:

+We are looking to expand our repository with more specialized sections for various languages and domains.
+This includes, but not limited to:

+* Data Science
+* Machine Learning
+* Python Libraries like Pandas, Numpy, etc.

 ## Automated Issue Management

 We use GitHub Actions to help us manage issues.
 These Actions and their descriptions are aviable to everyone.